mseminatore/entity/README.md

 ## Benchmarks

-A micro benchmark suite lives under `benchmarks/`, covering entity create/destroy, component add/remove migration chains, random component access, and `view().for_each()` iteration (including a fragmented-across-many-archetypes case and a collision-shaped nested-view case).
-It's a manually-run dev tool for measuring the cost of local changes to `include/entity.h`/`include/archetype.h` — it isn't registered with CTest, since timing isn't a pass/fail criteria.
+A micro benchmark lives under `benchmarks/`, covering entity create/destroy, component add/remove migration chains, random component access, and `view().for_each()` iteration.
+It's a manually run tool for measuring the cost of local changes to `include/entity.h`/`include/archetype.h`.
+It doesn't run by default with CTest, because timing isn't a regular pass/fail criteria.

 The `entity_bench` target always builds with `-O2`/`/O2` regardless of the top-level configure (no `CMAKE_BUILD_TYPE` is set by default, so an unoptimized build would give meaningless numbers):

 ```sh
 ./build/benchmarks/entity_bench